-4.1 The RCP should have appropriate communication facilities in order to assume its responsibilities.
+4.1 Appropriate communication facilities in order to assume its responsibilities.

-4.2 It should have access to information appropriate to its functions and this includes:

-- a) status of relevant international transmission systems; - b) current restoration plans; - c) list of the sections of border-crossing transmission traffic routes; - d) routing information for international group, supergroup, etc., links; - e) inventory of spare transmission facilities, in its own and neighbouring countries, lending themselves to restoration.
+- 4.2 Access to information appropriate to its functions and this includes: - a) status of relevant international transmission systems; - b) current restoration plans; - c) list of the sections of border-crossing transmission traffic routes; - d) routing information for international group, supergroup, etc., links; - e) inventory of spare transmission facilities, in its own and neighbouring countries, lending themselves to restoration.